 Elizabeth (Libby) Garcia, RN, MSN, is now part of the nursing team at Orcas Medical Center.
 She joined the staff in October of last year.
 Libby has worked as a nurse and nurse practitioner in Washington since 1997, including several years in rural areas.
 Her experience has included patient education, emergency room nursing, and hospice work.

-Libby has spent lots of time in the San Juan Islands; her grandparents lived here, and her father still does.
-Libby’s grandmother Helen Buchan also worked as a nurse at Orcas Medical Center.
+Libby has spent lots of time in the San Juan Islands; her grandparents lived here, and her father now lives at Obstruction Pass.
+Libby’s grandmother Helen Buchan was a nurse on Orcas for years.

 Libby says that she’s happy to be back in a rural setting, where she feels that care can be more responsive to patient needs.
 She added, “I like the variety of working in a rural clinic, where you see all kinds of patients.”
 Read More→